poderomedia/svs-mapper/README.md

 There are the following spider:
 * svs: return all the present Boards members
 * executives: return all the present Executives members
-* historic_boards: return all the historic Board members (Past ans Present)
+* historic_boards: return all the historic Board members (Past and Present)
 * sanciones: return all sanctions between two dates (default: 01-01-2001 to present day)
-* empresas: return al companies with sanctions and essential facts
+* empresas: return al companies with sanctions and essential facts between two dates (default: 01-01-2001 to present day)

 ## Running a specific spider